WangRongsheng/awesome-LLM-resourses/README.md

 37. [veRL](https://github.com/volcengine/verl): Volcano Engine Reinforcement Learning for LLM.
 38. [Axolotl](https://axolotl-ai-cloud.github.io/axolotl/): Axolotl is designed to work with YAML config files that contain everything you need to preprocess a dataset, train or fine-tune a model, run model inference or evaluation, and much more.
 39. [Oumi](https://github.com/oumi-ai/oumi): Everything you need to build state-of-the-art foundation models, end-to-end.
+40. [Kiln](https://github.com/Kiln-AI/Kiln): The easiest tool for fine-tuning LLM models, synthetic data generation, and collaborating on datasets.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>